BrendanrBoone/GymRoutineGenerator/README.md

 ### To do

-- RoutineScreenList: implement feature for user to reset unseen exercises
+- DetailsScreen: dynamic text fontSize when text begin to go off screen
 - AddExerciseScreen: make filter for mistaken names to prevent bad additions to firestore
 - GenerateScreen: disable bigbutton unless categories are chosen